-This course aims to give students an introduction to public policy, policy analysis and the policy process.
+This course aims to give students an introduction into public policy, policy analysis and the policy process.
 Public policies are the instruments with which the state attempts to exercise control over the public domain.
 Policy analysis deals with choosing the best means to obtain a specified end.
 The policy process focuses on the capacity of political actors to decide about these instruments.

 This course is for 1st year MPP and MDS students only.